-This approach came to be viewed as draconian and unfair to many accident victims.
+This approach came to be viewed as draconian and unfair to many accident victims in negligence cases.
 As a result, most states (including Nevada) now apportion blame under a system known as “comparative negligence.”

-Under Nevada’s comparative negligence law, if you are partly to blame for an accident, the total compensation you would otherwise be entitled to is reduced by the percentage of the injury for which you are responsible.
+If you are partly to blame for an accident, the total compensation you would otherwise be entitled to is reduced by the percentage of the injury you are responsible for.2

 Example: Joe is driving 45 mph in a 35 mph residential zone.
 The light is green in his direction.
 As he crosses the intersection, Bill runs the red light at 35 mph and hits Joe, leaving Joe with a catastrophic injury under Nevada law.

 Yes, but with a twist.
-Under a pure comparative negligence / shared fault standard, blame can be apportioned in any combination, as long as the total adds up to 100%.
+Under a pure shared fault standard, blame can be apportioned in any combination, as long as the total adds up to 100%.3

 For instance, let’s say that in the above example, it was Joe that had run the red light and Bill that had been speeding.
-Under a “pure” comparative negligence approach, Joe would be 80% responsible for the accident.
+Under a “pure” shared fault approach, Joe would be 80% responsible for the accident.
 His $1 million in damages would be reduced by 80%.
 But Bill would still have to pay him $200,000 even though Joe was largely responsible for the accident.

 While this may seem fair, in some cases this could lead to grossly unfair results.
 For instance, Bill — who was only 20% at fault — would still have to pay the full costs of defending the lawsuit.
 He would bear all of his attorney’s fees and costs.

-To remedy this, Nevada adopted a “modified comparative negligence” standard in 1973.
-Under Nevada’s modified comparative fault rule, you can only recover for a personal injury if you are less than 50% at fault.
+To remedy this, the state of Nevada adopted a “modified comparative negligence” standard in 1973: You can only recover for a personal injury if you are 50% or less at fault.

-Nevada’s comparative negligence law, is set forth in Section 41.141 of the Nevada Revised Statutes (NRS).
-It is a “modified” comparative fault statute in that it allows proportional recovery only when you are less than 50% responsible for an accident or injury.
+As set forth in Section 41.141 of the Nevada Revised Statutes (NRS), comparative fault is “modified” in that it allows proportional recovery only when you are 50% or less responsible for an accident or injury.